yuzukumo/nuscenes-scene-agent/README.md

   <img src="./assets/pipeline_overview.png" alt="Pipeline overview" width="100%">
 </p>

-`nuScenes Scene Mining Agent` is an agentic toolkit for the part of autonomous driving work that usually stays manual and messy: mining risky scenes, validating them with explicit evidence, and turning them into reusable evaluation assets.
+`nuScenes Scene Mining Agent` is an agentic toolkit for risky-scene retrieval, validation, and benchmark generation on `nuScenes`.

-It is intentionally not a driving policy, not an end-to-end training stack, and not a CARLA-heavy simulator project.
-The focus is the data-centric loop:
+It is not a driving policy, an end-to-end training stack, or a simulator-first project.
+The focus is the data workflow:

 1. describe a risky scenario in natural language
 2. translate it into structured retrieval hypotheses